• K

 Lutheran Services Florida (LSF) envisions a world where children are safe, families are strong, and communities are vibrant.

-LSF is seeking a talented Infant Toddler Specialist who wants to make an impact in the lives of others.
+LSF is looking for a talented Infant Toddler Preschool Teacher who wants to make an impact in the lives of others.

 Physical Requirements: